PeterdQuinn/peterdQuinn/README.md

-💡 About Me:
+# 💡 About Me:

 Hey there!
-I'm a Full Stack Developer and Digital Marketing Strategist, running Full Stack Services LLC, where I specialize in web development, AI automation, and SEO-driven digital strategies.
+I'm a **Full Stack Developer** and **Digital Marketing Strategist**, running [Full Stack Services LLC](https://www.fullstackservicesllc.net), where I specialize in **web development, AI automation, and SEO-driven digital strategies**.
 I also work with businesses to scale their online presence, optimize conversions, and implement cutting-edge marketing solutions.

-Beyond my agency, I have a portfolio showcasing my work with various companies at PeterDQuinn.com.
-My expertise spans blockchain, AI, decentralized applications (DApps), and technical SEO, ensuring businesses stay ahead in the digital landscape.
+Beyond my agency, I have a portfolio showcasing my work with various companies at [PeterDQuinn.com](https://www.peterdquinn.com).
+My expertise spans **blockchain, AI, decentralized applications (DApps), and technical SEO**, ensuring businesses stay ahead in the digital landscape.

-I’m always looking to collaborate on innovative projects, connect with like-minded professionals, and explore emerging tech solutions that push boundaries.
+I’m always looking to **collaborate on innovative projects**, connect with like-minded professionals, and explore **emerging tech solutions** that push boundaries.
 Let’s build something impactful together! 🚀